percona/pmm/docs/index.md

 - Watch for potential security issues and remedy them

 PMM is efficient, quick to set up and easy to use.
 It runs in cloud, on-prem, or across hybrid platforms.
-It is supported by [Percona's legendary expertise](https://www.percona.com/services) in open source databases, and by a [vibrant developer and user community](https://www.percona.com/forums/questions-discussions/percona-monitoring-and-management).
+It is supported by [our legendary expertise](https://www.percona.com/services) in open source databases, and by a [vibrant developer and user community](https://www.percona.com/forums/questions-discussions/percona-monitoring-and-management).

 !!! alert alert-info "Try our online demo at <https://pmmdemo.percona.com/>"